vmunduri/dreamcoder_arc/README.md

 The code in this repository is licensed under the MIT license.
 The original DreamCoder and bidir-synth repos are licened under the same license from their respective authors.

 The ARC dataset (arckit/arc1.json) is licensed instead under the Apache license.

+## Important Notice:

+The above repository is cloned from (https://github.com/mxbi/dreamcoder-arc repository.
+Entire credit goes to the mxbi/dreamcoder-arc repository